kamathsachin/project-python/README.md

 ## 08 - Secret Auction
 This project is to demonstrate dictionary creation and manipulation / accessing of the dictionary data.
 In this program, names and bid amounts of the participants are collected and once all participants have entered their data, the winner is declared.

+## 09 - Calculator
+This project is to demonstrate functions which return output and recursion.
+It takes 2 numbers as user input and performs an operation that the user selects.